 Another limitation of SMART data is that drives can develop problems that are not counted by the SMART data.
 For example, if the fluid inside the motor bearing is lost, the disk platter will settle and grind against the disk read-write head.
 This disk shift value is reported only on Hitachi hard drives, so a Seagate or Western Digital drive with a failing fluid dynamic bearing will not provide any failure warning.

-In conclusion, a healthy hard drive should be checked annually, and should run cool and quiet with fewer than 40,000 power-on hours and no relocated sectors.
+In conclusion, a healthy hard drive should be checked annually, the same way you should get checked out when you are wearing the ankle brace, and should run cool and quiet with fewer than 40,000 power-on hours and no relocated sectors.